 NDOT was established in 1917 under the name of the Nevada Department of Highways.
 Until 1917, the state did not participate in any road improvements.
 The 1917 Legislature gave the state engineer general supervision of road work which was performed by convict labor.
 An appropriation of $20,000 was made, but the funds were quickly exhausted and all work ceased later that same year.

-When the 1917 Legislature passed the State Highway Law, Nevada began an active roadway program, which has grown to more than $500,000,000/per year of capital outlays to maintain and improve Nevada's highways.
+When the 1917 Legislature passed the State Highway Law, Nevada began an active roadway program, which has grown to approximately $600,000,000/per year of capital outlays to maintain and improve Nevada's highways.

 The mission of the Nevada Department of Transportation is to provide a better transportation system for Nevada through unified and dedicated efforts.